-Now the Environmental Working Group is offering a tool to help you find out with their Tap Water Database.
-If you live in the U.S., you can simply enter your zip code – or the name of the local utility – to find out the content of your tap water.
-EWG is an advocacy group focused on public health and environmental studies.
+With their Tap Water Database, the Environmental Working Group now provides a tool to help you find out.
+If you live in the United States, you can find out the content of your tap water by entering your zip code or the name of your local utility.
+EWG is a public health and environmental advocacy organization.

-The new tool is built on Environmental Protection Agency (EPA) testing data on drinking water samples taken from 2010 to 2015.
-It includes test data on water from nearly 50,000 water utilities in all 50 states.
+The new tool is based on testing data from the Environmental Protection Agency (EPA) on drinking water samples collected between 2010 and 2015.
+It contains water test data from nearly 50,000 water utilities across all 50 states.

-While levels of contaminants in drinking water are covered by the federal Safe Drinking Water Act or state regulations, EWG says they discovered that the “vast majority” of water utilities meet these regulations.
-The sobering finding of these studies and data is that contaminant levels are higher than what current research suggests is safe for a number of elements.
-As an example, the EPA’s limit for arsenic in water is 100 parts per billion (ppb), but the California Office of Environmental Health Hazard Assessment says just 4 parts per trillion – or 0.004 ppb – would be a more reasonable level.
+While contaminants in drinking water are regulated by the federal Safe Drinking Water Act or state regulations, EWG claims that the “vast majority” of water utilities meet these standards.
+These studies and data reveal a sobering finding: contaminant levels are higher than what current research suggests is safe for a number of elements.
+The EPA’s limit for arsenic in water, for example, is 100 parts per billion (ppb), but the California Office of Environmental Health Hazard Assessment says 4 parts per trillion – or 0.004 ppb – would be a more reasonable level.

-The bottom line is that the EWG says people should use water filters, and to that end, they offer a number of recommendations for types of water filters which would help purify local tap water supplies.
+The bottom line is that the EWG recommends that people use water filters, and they provide a number of recommendations for different types of water filters that would help purify local tap water supplies.

-If you want to know what’s in your drinking water, go to the Environmental Working Group Tap Water Database here….
+If you want to find out what’s in your drinking water, visit the Environmental Working Group Tap Water Database….

 Insurance Tips From Experts for 2017